 With a friendly and welcoming atmosphere, you will have the chance to connect with others and feel a greater sense of belonging to our Community.
 The lunches are held in the synagogue hall at 13:30.
 Booking in advance is essential!

-This monthly social group is for people living with dementia together with their family carers.
+This social group is for people living with dementia and their family carers.

 We experience bereavement and loss as part of our lives from birth to death.